calvinrzachman/schnorr/README.md

 Note that the equation above contains only information which is safe to be made public.
 Thus, it can act as method of signature validation.

- - The signature (s,R) is by necessity public
+ - The signature (R, s) is by necessity public
  - The public key P is public. lol
  - The public nonce R is associated with the nonce k, but k is protected by the assumed hardness of the Discrete Logarithm problem (the same security as the private key).

-The validator cannot construct R directly, as they do not know "k".
+The validator cannot construct R directly, as they do not know *k*.
 They must solve

     R = s*G + e*P

+They can then verify that the x-coordinate of *R* matches the

 <----------- Future Work ------------>